Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: A detailed analysis of the ion response for large

 \section{A detailed analysis of the ion response for large $\lpar$}

-In this appendix, we give a more detailed analysis of the nonadiabatic ion response at large ballooning $\lpar$.
-This discussion will illustrate in more detail how the hyperbolic ion gyrokinetic equation, equation \refeq{eq:lineargyrokinetic} with $\spe = {\rm i}$, reduces to the local algebraic equations \refeq{eq:inner_ion1} and \refeq{eq:inner-ion1-collisional} in the electron-dominated tail of the ballooning mode.
+In this appendix, we give a detailed analysis of the nonadiabatic ion response at large ballooning $\lpar$.
+This discussion will illustrate in more detail how the hyperbolic ion gyrokinetic equation, equation \refeq{eq:lineargyrokinetic} with $\spe = {\rm i}$, reduces to the local algebraic equation \refeq{eq:inner_ion1} in the electron-dominated tail of the ballooning mode.